 Applying with Friends In Graduate Housing

-- Students may apply for housing as a group during the first-round Lottery and Waiting List rounds.
+- Students may apply for housing as a group during the First and Second Rounds of the Autumn Quarter and in the First Round of the Winter, Spring and Summer Quarters.

-- Groups cannot be accommodated during the rolling assignments respectively rounds.
+- Groups cannot be accommodated during the Rolling Assignment Rounds.

 - Each group member must submit an application.